How to spot COVID‑19 online scams

 Falsely representing government authorities

-How to avoid from being scammed?
+How to avoid being scammed?

 You can follow these simple suggestions to stay protected and avoid falling victim to these phishing attacks.